Common Hazardous Waste Violations In San Diego and How To Avoid Them

 Hazardous waste labels must include:

-• The initial date the waste was placed in the container
+• The date the waste was initially placed in the container to ensure compliance with storage time limits

-• Whether the material is a solid or liquid
+• Whether the waste is a solid or liquid, for streamlined disposal and handling processes

-• A warning statement that the material inside is hazardous
+• A prominent warning statement indicating the hazardous nature of the material

 Improper Waste Storage

-• Store hazardous wastes in structurally sound tanks or containers that include tight-fitting lids
+• Use only structurally sound tanks or containers with tight-fitting lids to prevent leaks and spills.

-• Keep containers closed when adding or removing waste
+• Keep containers closed at all times, except when adding or removing waste, to prevent exposure and contamination.

-• Have tanks and containers regularly inspected, looking for signs of deterioration or leaks
+• Regularly inspect tanks and containers for signs of deterioration, corrosion or leaks, and address issues promptly.

 Improper Treatment and Disposal